magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_maintaining-the-standard.md

 do a lot of study, their minds are full of words, they get high on the books and forget themselves.
 They get lost in externals.
-Now this is so only for those who don’t have wisdom, who are unrestrained and don’t have steady For these people studying can be a cause for decline.
+Now this is so only for those who don’t have wisdom, who are unrestrained and don’t have steady sati.
+For these people studying can be a cause for decline.
 When such people are engaged in study they don’t do any sitting or walking meditation and become less and less restrained.
 Their minds become more and more distracted.
 Aimless chatter, lack of restraint and socializing become the order of the day.
 This is the cause for the decline of the practice.
 It’s not because of the study in itself, but because certain people don’t make the effort, they forget themselves.

 Actually the scriptures are pointers along the path of practice.
 If we really understand the practice, then reading or studying are both